Admin Logs

 Select a date for the end of the period for which you want to download RavenDB logs.

-Or, alternatively, toggle Use maximum end data to load logs ending at the latest log stored on your disk.
+Alternatively, toggle Use maximum end date ON to load logs up to the latest log stored on your disk.

 • C. Close/Download

-Close to leave without downloading logs, or Download logs from the selected period.
+or Download to retrieve logs from the selected period.

 4. Settings

-Use this section to set the minimal logging level that you require, and to create and apply logging filters.
+Use this section to set the minimum logging level you require and to create and apply logging filters.

 Logs on disk - Select logging target to set